guilamu/SwiftKey2HeliBoard/README.md

 ### 🌍 Solid Multilingual Support

-You can type in multiple languages simultaneously without manually switching — HeliBoard detects the language mid-sentence [web:89].
+You can type in multiple languages simultaneously without manually switching — HeliBoard detects the language mid-sentence.
 Dictionaries are downloaded locally per language and work fully offline.

 ### 🛠️ Actively Maintained

-HeliBoard is based on AOSP/OpenBoard and actively maintained by the community on GitHub [web:30].
+HeliBoard is based on AOSP/OpenBoard and actively maintained by the community on GitHub.
 Bug reports and feature requests are handled publicly and transparently.

 ### ⚖️ Honest Limitations